Gold Jewelry Buying Guide

 We have been using gold for monetary and aesthetic purposes since before written history.
 It’s hard to put an exact date of when gold was first mined, but we do know that historically, the Egyptians, Ancient Romans, and Greeks developed financial and commodity trading based on its value.
 Egyptian royalty tombs were made of gold, dating it back to at least 7000 years ago.

 People have been making jewelry out of gold since 4,500-4,600 B.C.
-The oldest gold jewelry ever found was discovered in Bulgaria in 2016.
+According to the Bulgarian National Institute of Archaeology, the oldest gold jewelry ever found was discovered in Bulgaria in 2016.
 It’s believed that the gold discovered may have been worn as a sign of status by either a man or woman, similar to its uses in jewelry today.

 As far back as 3000 B.C., the Ancient Egyptians knew the importance and value of gold.
 Gold played a very important role in Egyptian history and mythology.